Campaign of the Month: June 2014

 And by thought, word and deed, Be a positive influence on those younger than myself."

-Social and General Instruction : Tech Keiko Ishikawa
+Social and General Instruction : Master Tech Keiko Ishikawa

 Technical Instruction : Master Tech Grant Brown

-Seeking to give the many dependents of the Iron Dingoes some opportunity and improve morale among the families of the unit, then Major Rusbundy hired a teacher Tech Keiko Ishikawa during their stay on System – Heroditus in 3017.
+Seeking to give the many dependents of the Iron Dingoes some opportunity and improve morale among the families of the unit, (Major) Ruxbundy hired the teacher Master Tech Keiko Ishikawa during their stay on System – Heroditus in 3017.
 This teacher was given a fairly free reign on an education curriculum, and struggled to find a coherent plan to bring the many diverse children and youth of the Dingoes dependents under one standard for teaching.
 Settling on history, math, sciences, languages, and basic life & social skills, she sought out specialists among the Dingoes to act as mentors and “special assistants” to give her charges a better base of education.

 At Dunkelheim, the attack of a company of suicide troops (known as “Death’s Commandos”) during the “Surprise Party” raid on the lead DropShips of TF29s mercenaries, was the final catalyst.
 The children aboard the Brush Wolf all remembered their training, and hid in their best possible spots until the danger was over.
 Though casualties among the crew of the ship was light, none of the children were harmed or killed; every parent attributed the children’s safety to Wraith’s training.
 Upon return from their raid on Depot 519, Wraith contacted Tech Ishikawa, and it was decided that with their departure soon from Dunkelheim, the unit’s children needed to be more formally organized sooner, rather than later.